Artificial intelligence Health, Wellness & Biotech M&A Public Markets Seed funding Startups Transportation & Logistics Venture

 Early stage

 Early-stage investment declined some in Q3, with $13.5 billion in total funding, per Crunchbase data.
-That’s a decline of 39% from the prior quarter and roughly flat with year-ago levels.
+That’s a decline of 39% from the prior quarter and up 16% from year-ago levels.
 Round counts, meanwhile, were down slightly.

 For a bigger picture view we chart out total early-stage investment and round counts for the past five quarters below.